31.01.2026

-How to Configure Multiple Network Interfaces on Ubuntu 20.04
+How to Configure Multiple Network Interfaces and IP Addresses on Ubuntu 20.04

-Using the "one IP one interface" network configuration in the network to organize a local and Internet connection on the router has several reasons:
+The "one IP, one interface" network configuration is commonly used to organize local and internet connections on routers for several key reasons:

 ip link show